 James Pargeter, senior adviser at build-to-rent housing specialist GAA, says: 鈥淗aving most of the volume tied up with a single large entity doesn鈥檛 seem entirely sensible given the variety of need in the country, and the need to meet that.
 A key component of expanding supply will be embracing a variety of tenures.鈥

-Hence the recent volume success of partnerships provider Vistry, which prioritises building affordable homes and homes for private rental on its sites, over homes for sale.
-It has used this alternative business model to grow to an annual run-rate of 18,000 homes at the same time as the output of traditional volume builders has declined.
-Housing Today understands that Homes England is now privately putting pressure on other housebuilders to take on the Vistry business model. 鈥淔or there to be a step up,鈥 says Panmure Liberum鈥檚 Kearsey, 鈥渢he government will need to look at business models and look at the mix between social housing and private.鈥
+Hence the recent volume growth of partnerships provider Vistry, which prioritises building affordable homes and homes for private rental on its sites, over homes for sale.
+While Vistry might have taken a big knock to its value after revealing 拢115m of cost overruns on nine large projects, it has unarguably used this alternative business model to grow to an annual run-rate of 18,000 homes at the same time as the output of traditional volume builders has declined. 好色先生TV understands that Homes England has been privately putting pressure on other housebuilders to take on the Vistry business model. 鈥淔or there to be a step up,鈥 says Panmure Liberum鈥檚 Kearsey, 鈥渢he government will need to look at business models and look at the mix between social housing and private.

 However, even with a multi-tenure strategy, expanding supply cannot be immediate.
 Savills鈥 Crosby says: 鈥淵ou can鈥檛 put an accelerator on a supertanker and expect it to be a speedboat.
 It will take time.鈥 A round of industry consolidation appears unlikely to get Labour any closer to its manifesto target.